TNTurnerLab/ACES/README.md

 	Average: 4 to 5 Hours

-Runtime depends on many factors such as size of users query file, RAxML file input size, users ram amount, number of genomes being ran agasint, etc.
+Runtime depends on many factors such as size of users query file, RAxML file input size, users ram amount, number of genomes being ran against, etc.

 --------------------------------------------------------------------------------------------------------------------------------
 Approximate Download and Unzip All 511 VGP and Ensembl Genomes if Ran Simultaneously: (Average based on 40Mbps Download speed)